cataseven/Statistics-Graph-Chart-Card/README.md

 ### How It Works

-The shared value is a 0–1 ratio (`scrollLeft / (scrollWidth - clientWidth)`), not absolute pixels.
+The shared value is a relative scroll position (0–1), not absolute pixels.
 That means:

 - Cards with identical width and `hours_to_show` stay perfectly aligned
 - Cards with different sizes still land on the same **relative** point — if you're halfway through Card A's scroll range, Card B jumps to halfway through its own range
 - Cards without a scrollable area (`max_visible_interval` not set, or the data isn't wide enough) silently ignore broadcasts

-A ping-pong guard avoids feedback loops: when one card moves in response to a sync event, its own scroll handler skips the next broadcast for one frame.
+Cards never enter a feedback loop — a card that moves in response to a sync event does not broadcast that movement back.

 ### Combining with Zoom and Tooltip Sync